harrystech/rails-pipeline/README.md

 # RailsPipeline

-Emit a version stream of changes to a pub/sub queue when ActiveRecord models are saved.
+Emit a versioned stream of changes to a pub/sub queue when ActiveRecord models are saved.
 This gem supports Redis, AWS (SNS/SQS), and IronMQ publishing targets.
-The Redis backend supports a forwarding system to a,cloud MQ like IronMQ.
+The Redis backend supports a forwarding system to a cloud MQ like IronMQ.

 ## Motivation